crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

 These are not your only options.
 Feel free to experiment with "Configuration Settings" within the Deploy task's "Application and Configuration Settings" section.
 Also, there is a marketplace extention named [Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) that works well for replacing tokens in arbitrary files.

-In [exercise 4](exercise_4.md) we will use [Secure Files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) to load in an entire json file of settings which works well if you don't want to input a bunch of pipeline variables and also can be used to hide secrets from devops staff.
+In [exercise 4](exercise_4.md) we will move out of DevOps and into the Azure portal to explore App Service Application Settings and Slots